 - 1 teaspoons ground black pepper , plus more to taste at the end

-- 400g / 2 heaping cups dried split red lentils , (no need to soak)
+- 2 heaping cups (400 grams) dried split red lentils , (don't soak them or rinse them - they need to be completely dry)

 INSTRUCTIONS